Articles

 • Hear my prayer, O Lord; give ear to my pleas for mercy!
 In your faithfulness answer me, in your righteousness!
 Psalm 143:1

-Rarely are we encouraged to be utterly shameless, overly bold, and annoyingly persistent.
+We are rarely encouraged to be utterly shameless, overly bold, and annoyingly persistent.
 Yet this is exactly how Jesus encouraged us to pray.
-And if you’re wondering if after praying with such boldness, you might’ve offended or angered God, Jesus reminds us it is the father’s heart to give good things to his children.
+If you’re wondering if after praying with such boldness, you might’ve offended or angered God, Jesus reminds us that it is the father’s heart to give good things to his children.

 “What father among you, if his son asks for a fish, will instead of a fish give him a serpent; or if he asks for an egg, will give him a scorpion?
 If you then, who are evil, know how to give good gifts to your children, how much more will the heavenly Father give the Holy Spirit to those who ask him!”
 (Luke 11:11-13).

-God is not mad, or put out, by our persistent, demanding prayers.
+God is not mad or annoyed by our persistent, demanding prayers.
 He doesn’t roll his eyes when we desperately lay our burdens before him again.
-Instead, he welcomes it and reminds us that he loves us and wants to do us good.
+Instead, he welcomes our importunity and reminds us that he loves us and wants to do us good.
 The Puritan Thomas Goodwin took it even a step further, and said, we ought to ‘sue God’ in our prayers.
 He said,

 “Sue Him for it, sue Him for it.
 Do not leave God alone.
 Pester Him, as it were, with His own promise.
 Tell Him what He has said He is going to do.
 Quote Scripture to Him…It pleases Him.
 The child may be slightly impertinent, it doesn’t matter, the Father likes it in spite of that.
 And God is our Father, and He loves us, and He likes to hear us pleading His own promises, quoting His own words to Him, and saying, in light of this, can you refrain from answering me?
 It delights the heart of God.
 Sue Him!
 That is, demand that He answer you because He has promised to do so!”